The COVID-19 (coronavirus) pandemic puts extra stress on people with special needs, disabilities and family carers.

-If you are a carer with symptoms of coronavirus
+If you are a carer with symptoms of COVID-19

 If you need help in developing a new care plan or routine, phone Family Carers Ireland on 1800 24 07 24.

 The person you are caring for may not be high risk and there may be someone else in the house who can look after them.
-If there is, you should self-isolate as much as possible.
+If there is, you should isolate yourself as much as possible.